 5. Is it the right time?

-There’s no much point in trying to sell a bikini in the middle of winter when it’s freezing outside or a cashmere jumper if it’s 100 degrees outside!
+There’s not much point in trying to sell a bikini in the middle of winter when it’s freezing outside or a cashmere jumper if it’s 100 degrees!
 Make sure you sell your items at the right time to stay on trend and get the most out of your sales.